srijken/web-www-v2/content/who-we-are/_index.en.md

   intro: "This wonderful adventure started with the work of hacker Victor Gevers,
     who was already scanning and notifying the whole world for 20 years.
-    Together with Parliamentarian cybermum Astrid Oosenbrug, writer/researcher and talk show host Chris van ‘t Hof, he went to the notary and registered DIVD as a foundation on 26 September 2019.
+    Together with Parliamentarian cybermum Astrid Oosenbrug, writer/researcher and talk show host Chris van ‘t Hof, he registered Dutch Institute of Vulnerability Disclosure (DIVD) as a foundation on 26 September 2019.
 After the launch CISO/hacker Frank Breedijk and Security Analyst Lennaert Oudshoorn joined and started the first case in January 2020: Citrix, notifying 546 potential victims in the Netherlands. "
   description: "After the launch CISO/hacker Frank Breedijk and Security Analyst
     Lennaert Oudshoorn joined and started the first case in January 2020:
     Citrix, notifying 546 potential victims in the Netherlands.
 After this first